brenderbee/portfolio-site/README.md

 * _Open and edit files in Atom or other text editor._
 * _Open index.html in web browser._

 _bootstrap.css is provided.
+Fonts.google.com linked in header.
 No other libraries required._

 ## Known Bugs